ricekot/ricekot.github.io/pages/about.md

 Hello and welcome to my website!

-My name is Akshath Kothari and I'm currently working on cool stuff at [Levo.ai](https://levo.ai) as a Founding Engineer.
+My name is Akshath Kothari.
-I'm also in the final year of my studies at BITS Pilani, India.
+I'm in the final year of my studies at BITS Pilani, India and I'm currently working on cool stuff at [Levo.ai](https://levo.ai).
-In my spare time I work on writing code and documentation for [OWASP ZAP](https://zaproxy.org) as a core team member.
+I'm also a [core team member](https://www.zaproxy.org/docs/team/ricekot/) for the open-source [OWASP ZAP](https://zaproxy.org) project.

 I use this blog to document any interesting ideas I encounter and to write technical posts related to programming, mathematics and engineering.
 The contents of this blog reflect my personal opinions.

-**What does *ricekot* mean?**
-Many people have asked me how I came up with my handle.
-*ricekot* may be broken up into "rice" and "kot".
+My handle *ricekot* may be broken up into "rice" and "kot".
-My first name, "Akshath" (अक्षत, /ʌkʃʌθ/), means "rice" in Hindi.
+My first name, "Akshath" (अक्षत, /ʌkʃəθ/), means "rice" in Hindi.
-"kot" is nothing but the first three letters of my last name, "Kothari" (कोठारी, /kotʰɑri/).
+"kot" is nothing but the first three letters of my last name, "Kothari" (कोठारी, /kotʰari/).

 ## Projects